-Insurance is Just One of Many Challenges for Business Owners
+Commercial Insurance is Just One of Many Challenges for Business Owners

 Business owners tend to focus on tangible costs — like inventory, payroll, rent, and advertising.
 It thus becomes all too easy to forget about costs that could be incurred by a business; some of which could be enough to cause significant financial loss to a company.

 Thatâ€™s where business insurance comes in.
 These types of insurance policies are designed to protect business owners in the case of an unexpected event, which could result in substantial losses.
 Here are the six basic types of commercial insurance available:

 1. Commercial Property.
-If your business has any physical presence at all — from a storefront to a storage facility to inventory in your garage — then you’ll want to consider commercial property insurance.
+If your business has any physical presence at all — from a storefront to a storage facility to inventory in your garage — then you’ll want to consider Commercial Property insurance.
 It’s like homeowner’s insurance for your business, and it would cover losses from naturally occurring calamities such as fire, flood, hail, and wind.
 It also protects your business from theft, vandalism, and civil disobedience.
 In addition, the policy would cover things like business interruption, document replacement, and lost revenue due to any of the above-mentioned issues.

 3. Workers’ Compensation.
 This coverage is required under California law for all business owners, even if they only employ one individual.
-Workers’ compensation coverage will pay for medical costs if an employee is injured on the job, as well as income lost while he or she recovers from those injuries.
+Workers’ Compensation coverage will pay for medical costs if an employee is injured on the job, as well as income lost while he or she recovers from those injuries.
 If the worker is permanently disabled by the incident, this policy may also pay benefits until the person reaches retirement age.
-As with auto insurance rates that fluctuate based on the type of vehicle someone drives, rates for workers compensation insurance vary based on the type of work performed, so a job that carries less risk will usually call for smaller policy premium.
+As with auto insurance rates that fluctuate based on the type of vehicle someone drives, rates for workers compensation insurance vary based on the type of work performed, so a job that carries less risk will usually call for the smaller policy premium.

 4. General Liability.
-In today’s litigation-happy world, every business should carry general liability insurance because it helps protect the company against lawsuits, more importantly those that are lost.
+In today’s litigation-happy world, every business should carry General Liability insurance because it helps protect the company against lawsuits, more importantly, those that are lost.
 It also helps protect against all of the related legal expenses needed to contest these suits.
 So if a customer slips and falls inside a store and breaks a leg, or a tree-trimming service cuts a large limb that falls on top of a customer’s car, or even if an employee slanders a competitor, each of these scenarios may be covered under a general liability policy.

-5. Directors and officers.
+5. Directors and Officers.
 A business insurance policy helps safeguard owners, administrators, board members, and anyone else who may be listed as an officer or director of a company.
 Specifically, it protects these individuals if they are sued in relation to how they perform their corporate duties.
-A directors and officers policy is usually recommended in industries such as accounting, tax preparation, investing, and retirement planning, where large amounts of money are at stake.
+A Directors and Officers policy is usually recommended in industries such as accounting, tax preparation, investing, and retirement planning, where large amounts of money are at stake.

 6. Commercial Umbrella.
 Think of this as a “miscellaneous insurance” policy.
 While it may not cover every conceivable situation, it is designed to address issues that may fall through the cracks with other types of policies.
 In addition, commercial umbrella insurance acts as a “backup” policy if the coverage limits on other policies are exceeded.
-Therefore, if you are forced to pay millions of dollars in damages in a lawsuit and your standard insurance policy won’t cover the entire amount; commercial umbrella coverage will often pick up the slack, depending on your coverage amount.
+Therefore, if you are forced to pay millions of dollars in damages in a lawsuit and your standard insurance policy won’t cover the entire amount; Commercial Umbrella coverage will often pick up the slack, depending on your coverage amount.

 If you want additional information on any of these business insurance types, be sure to contactÂ AIS Insurance today.
 Don’t leave your business unprotected any longer.